cmd / procman

 go install github.com/croaky/procman@latest

-Define your processes in Procfile.dev.
+Define your process definitions in Procfile.dev.
 For example:

-clock: bundle exec ruby schedule/clock.rb
+clock: bundle exec ruby cmd/clock.rb

-esbuild: npm run buildwatch
+esbuild: bun run buildwatch

-queues: bundle exec ruby queues/poll.rb
+queues: bundle exec ruby cmd/queues.rb

 Run processes by naming them in a comma-delimited list: